a7vinx/swarm/README.md

   --dom-charset SET     Charset used for complete brute foce --dom-levellen LEN    Length interval of subdomain name each level --dom-timeout TIME    Timeout option for subdomain name scan

+Nmap Module:
+  These options can be used customize nmap action on slave hosts

+  --nmap-ports PORTS    Support format like '80,443,3306,1024-2048' --nmap-top-ports NUM  Scan <number> most common ports --nmap-ops ...
+Nmap options list in nmap’s man pages, this should
+                        be the last in cli args

 ```

 It is recommended that to use configuration file to configure swarm instead of using cli arguments if your requirement is high.

 ## License ##